fraxxio/CineRadarAI/README.md

 - [x] Create your personal list and add movies with custom status or rating.
   - [x] Status: `Planning to watch`, `Completed`, `Watching`.
   - [x] Rating: `1-10`.
 - [x] Ability to sort the list based on rating, status or type: movie or TV show.
+- [x] Google reCAPTCHA protection.

 ---

 ## Tech Stack

 The following tools were used for creating the project: